 Increased sweating (hyperhidrosis)

-Abnormal increased sweating is known as hyperhidrosis.
-Idiopathic hyperhidrosis is the most common form of excessive sweating.
+Excessive sweating is known as hyperhidrosis.
+Idiopathic hyperhidrosis is the most common form.
 It is called idiopathic because no cause can be found for it.
 It can develop during childhood or later in life and can affect any part of the body, but the palms and soles or the armpits are the most commonly affected areas.
 The excessive sweating may occur even during cool weather, but it is worse during warm weather and when a person is under emotional stress.

 Some known causes include:

-In the majority of cases, no investigations are required to diagnose hyperhidrosis.
+In most cases, no investigations are required to diagnose hyperhidrosis.
 Occasionally, a blood test for thyroid disease is recommended.

 Treatment for excessive sweating

 Treatment for excessive sweating depends on the cause.
-This may include:
+It may include:

-- Medical management – to reduce the hot flushes of menopause
+- hormone replacement therapy can be prescribed to reduce the hot flushes of menopause

 Self-help strategies for hyperhidrosis